YarosMJO/Parking/README.md

-# Parking
+# Parking API
-### A program that simulates the parking lot.
-Download here: https://github.com/YarosMJO/Parking/raw/develop/bin/Debug/Parking.exe
+### ASP.NET Core Web API that allows connect to the parking  emulation program.